scalameta/metals/CONTRIBUTING.md

 * If SymbolIndexerTest.classpath tests fail with missing definitions for `List` or `CharRef`, try to run `metalsSetup` from the sbt shell and then re-run.
-  This command must be re-run after every `clean`.

 * If you get the following error